oxullo/Arduino-MAX30100/README.md

  * MAX30100_Minimal: a minimal example that dumps human-readable results via serial
  * MAX30100_Debug: used in conjunction with the Processing pde "rolling_graph" (extras folder), to show the sampled data at various processing stages
+ * MAX_30100_RawData: demonstrates how to access raw data from the sensor